kwebio/kweb-core/docs/src/intro.md

 often written in different programming languages and must communicate with each other over an HTTP(S) connection.

-Kweb's goal is to eliminate this server/browser separation so that your webapp's architecture is determined by the problem you're solving, rather than the limitations of today's tools.
+Kweb's goal is to eliminate this server/browser separation so you can focus on building your website or user interface, not on the plumbing.

 ## What is Kweb?